 Loan Forgiveness Programs: Students who plan to teach at elementary or secondary levels in particular fields of study and/or in underperforming schools may qualify for the federal Public Service Loan Forgiveness Program or the Stafford Loan Forgiveness Program for Teachers.
 Contact the M Center, 510.430.2000, or the individual websites for these programs.

 Federal Grant Program: The TEACH Grant Program provides grants of up to $4000 per year to students whose intention is to teach high-needs subject areas in schools that serve students from low-income families.
 Please see the Federal Student Aid website for further information.

 Our students have successfully found scholarships, grants and loans from a variety of financial institutions and funding organizations.
-While we do not endorse individual organizations or websites, we have collected a list of financial aid resources that you may find helpful.
+While we do not endorse individual organizations or websites, we have collected a list of external scholarships that you may find helpful.

 You may also contact the Financial Aid Office at the Mills M Center for information about financial aid eligibility, loan information, debt counseling, and additional sources of financial aid: 510.430.2000 or email@example.com.